CollegeTuitionData — College Data in Plain English

 Frequently Asked Questions about Chowan University

-Chowan University has an admission rate of 68.8%, indicating it is not highly selective.
+Chowan University has an acceptance rate of 68.8%.

 What is the graduation rate at Chowan University?